LELL0/EChat/README.md

 # EChat

-### A Public Repo of the EncryptedChat Repository contains the executables of the different versions of the program as well as documentation.
+### A Public Repo of the "EncryptedChat" Repository, caontains the executables of my app as well as documentation.

 ### This is a closed source project at this moment, only executables and documentation will be published in this repository.

+### This project is written in JAVA.

 ### Its a SECURE messaging service:
   - allows people to text over the internet without identifying themselves by phone numbers or email or anything.